Expand the section navigation mobile menu

 For questions about admission, please contact Maria Beam at 248-370-3166 or email with questions.

-Student may choose to specialize in one of our three optional specializations where 4 credits can double count for the M.S.W program elective requirement.
-Students would only need to take an additional 4 or 6 credits to earn a specialization in a social work practice area.
-Students may also choose not to specialize in one area, and may take 4 electives from among any the program offers.
+Student may choose to specialize in one of our three optional specializations where all credits can double count for the M.S.W program elective requirement.
+Students may also choose not to specialize in one area.

 The M.S.W program offers an optional sub-specialization area that focuses on integrating health and behavioral health practice.
 The curriculum is designed to meet the contemporary workforce needs with regard to healthcare reform and to underscore the major contributions MSW graduates are qualified to make in the future of healthcare systems that address both physical and behavioral health.
 The primary goal is to prepare graduates in this area with advanced generalist practice in clinical services, advocacy, and management roles in the dynamic fields of health care and behavioral health.